Juvic Pagunsan

-Juvic Pagunsan (born 11 May 1978) is a professional golfer from the Philippines who plays on the Japan Golf Tour and the Asian Tour.
+Juvic Pagunsan (born 11 May 1978) is a Filipino professional golfer who plays on the Japan Golf Tour and the Asian Tour.
 He won the 2007 Pertamina Indonesia President Invitational on the Asian Tour and the 2021 Gateway to The Open Mizuno Open on the Japan Golf Tour.

 Amateur career

 Pagunsan had an illustrious amateur career with numerous victories that included the 2005 Philippine, Thailand and Malaysian Amateurs.

 Pagunsan nearly won the 2004 Philippine Open as an amateur.
 He was a co-leader going into the final round, but settled for second place, three strokes behind the winner.

 Professional career

 Pagunsan turned professional in 2006 at the age of 27 and immediately qualified for the Asian Tour.
 He had 4 top-10s in his rookie season, and he made over $290,000 in earnings.
 This remains his most successful season on Tour financially.
 He had two wins on smaller venues in Asia in 2006 and 2007.

 In 2007, Pagunsan won his first title on the Asian Tour at the Pertamina Indonesia President Invitational, where he finished birdie-eagle to defeat India's Gaganjeet Bhullar by a slim margin.
 He did not win an event in 2008, but had three top-10s including a second-place finish to Mo Joong-kyung at the Singha Thailand PGA Championship.
 In 2011, Pagunsan won the Asian Tour Order of Merit.

 Since 2012 Pagunsan has played primarily on the Japan Golf Tour.
 His first win on the tour came at the 2021 Gateway to The Open Mizuno Open, having previously had a number of runner-up finishes, including the 2012 Japan Open Golf Championship, the 2013 and 2014 Indonesia PGA Championship, the 2014 Gateway to the Open Mizuno Open, the 2017 SMBC Singapore Open, the 2019 Shigeo Nagashima Invitational Sega Sammy Cup and the 2021 Asia-Pacific Diamond Cup Golf.

 Pagunsan qualified for the 2020 Tokyo Olympics by making it to the Top 60 of the International Golf Federation Rankings.